Detailed Guide forSailors and Marine Oilers in San Diego County

 Projections of Employment

-In California, the number of Sailors and Marine Oilers is expected to grow faster than average growth rate for all occupations.
-Jobs for Sailors and Marine Oilers are expected to increase by 16.7 percent, or 400 jobs between 2012 and 2022.
+In California, the number of Sailors and Marine Oilers is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Sailors and Marine Oilers are expected to increase by 14.3 percent, or 300 jobs between 2014 and 2024.

 In San Diego County, the number of Sailors and Marine Oilers is expected to grow at an average rate compared with the total for all occupations.
 Jobs for Sailors and Marine Oilers are expected to increase by 17.5 percent, or 70 jobs between 2012 and 2022.